Ahmed Hassan al-Bakr: Economic system

 Despite al-Bakr's and the Iraqi-led Ba'ath Party's radical rhetoric, their economic policies were neither radical nor very socialist.
 Al-Bakr's policy can be divided into two parts: the first being a largely populist economic policy, and the second, an economic policy based on cronyism, patronage and nepotism.
 By the late-1970s, Saddam had de facto control over Iraq's economic development by being chairman of the most important economic committees.
 A shift happened under Saddam's command; a socialist economy, according to Con Coughlin, with government ownership of natural resources and the means of production was established.
 Saddam also started a diversification programme to ensure that Iraq would not be dependent on its oil revenues in the future.
-Even before the ba'ath takeover, The Iraqi government set economic growth target through economic planning.
+Even before the Ba'ath takeover, the Iraqi government set economic growth targets through economic planning.
 The Revolutionary Command Council (RCC), the highest legislative and executive organ of party and state, implemented and decided the goals of the plan.
-It was the political elite, and not the economic elite, which decided the content of an economic plan; before ba'ath took power it was the other way around.
+It was the political elite, and not the economic elite, which decided the content of an economic plan; before the Ba'ath took power, it was the other way around.
 The RCC convened every year to set up a budget for each year to come.